Carreau/phd-dissertation/parts/roleofactin.rst

 cells.

-Microtubules have the characteristic of being highly dynamic by alternating between two state of rapid growth after what is called a `rescue` , and a rapid shrinkage after a `catastrophe`
+Microtubules have the characteristic of being highly dynamic by alternating between two state of rapid growth and a rapid shrinkage.
+The transition from microtubule growth to shrinkage is called a `catastrophe`, the transition from shrinkage to growth is called a `rescue`.

 .. _fig-mt: